 Is it completely improbable that the Genovese simply adapted, honed and perfected moretum using the incredible range of world-class ingredients that grew in the hills all around them?
-After all, the Sicilians did exactly that with their Pesto Trapanese where they added tomatoes and switched the pine nuts for their preferred almonds.
-Even the French got in on the act with their pistou, a sauce which is virtually identical to Genovese pesto, just without the nuts.
+After all, the Sicilians did exactly that with their Trapanese pesto where they added tomatoes and switched the pine nuts for their preferred almonds.
+Even the French got in on the act with pistou, a sauce which is virtually identical to Genovese pesto, just without the nuts.

-Nowadays you only need to flick through cookbooks in the world cuisine section to find recipes for "Persian Pesto", "Thai Pesto" and a whole load of pesto-style or pesto-inspired sauces that are made with the prominent ingredients of that cuisine.
+Nowadays you only need to flick through cookbooks in the world cuisine section to find recipes for "Persian Pesto", "Thai Pesto" and a whole load of pesto-inspired sauces that are made with the prominent ingredients of that cuisine.